5 Famous Foods You’ll Find in Niigata

-Although Niigata is near synonymous with Japan’s top-quality Koshihikari rice, there are many other local nom-noms that will make an impression on your taste buds.
-As a lengthy prefecture on the coast of the Sea of Japan, Niigata prospers in its fishing industry and agriculture.
-Good food is abundant here, and most of it is cheap.
-So, here are five eats that are beloved by locals.
+Still, there are many other local foods that will make an impression on your taste buds.
+As a long prefecture spanning the coast of the Sea of Japan, Niigata also prospers in its fishing industry and agriculture.
+The food is good and cheap, so there’s no reason not to visit Niigata and try these five eats that are loved by locals.

 1. Noppe stew

 Noppe is as familiar to Niigatans as oden (a winter Japanese hotpot dish) is to the whole of Japan — it is omnipresent at festivals, New Year celebrations and everyday family meals.
 Indeed, noppe and oden are very similar in the sense that both use a soy-flavored dashi broth.
 However, noppe isn’t served in convenience stores like oden is, perhaps because each region or even household, prefers a differently nuanced taste.

 Vegetables are the main ingredients for noppe, with the most popular being konjac potato jelly, carrot, lotus root and shiitake mushroom.
 The broth is made of soy sauce and cooking wine.
 Sometimes, taro or starch is added to thicken the broth, hence leading to a regional taste difference.
 Other local distinctions include salmon roe, chicken, fish, potato and ginkgo nuts.

 Noppe is delicious warm or cold.
 So long as it reminds you of a unique Niigata memory, it is good noppe.